Scrambler

 Below, custom FASTA and GFF files of a bacterium of interest can be uploaded (can be downloaded from NCBI):

-Please add an ASO-sequence (ATGC-alphabet) of the ASO that you want to scramble below:
+Please add an ASO-sequence (ATGC-alphabet) below:

 Screen other genomes for off-targets (optional)